Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-network-transform-buffered-interpolation.md

 ## Prediction and interpolator.
 Current interpolator only affects ghosts and doesn't affect locally owned objects.
 An eventual predicted player wouldn't be affected by this interpolation.
 Future prediction might want to interpolate corrected values instead of teleporting players.
-This should be handled by prediction code and shouldn't touch this interpolator.
+This should be handled by prediction code.
-However, since interpolator is a self contained class and isn't a MonoBehaviour, interpolators could be reused for that interpolation.
+Since interpolator is a self contained class and isn't a MonoBehaviour, interpolators could be reused for that correction interpolation.

 ## Other APIs for interpolator
 The Interpolator's `Update()` method could have been injected with the last 3 positions.